Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

-Finally we will compare two very similar kernels - conic kernel and Borsalino kernel.
-Considering the properties of these two functions (limited support, decreasing trend), we expect the similar behaviour.
-For this reason, we evaluated mean difference between pedestrian count of conic and Borsalino kernel according to (\ref{eq:mean_diff}) which can be seen in Figure \ref{fig:borsalino_cone_meandifference} for different experimental rounds.
+Considering the properties of the conic and Borsalino kernels, including their limited support and decreasing trend, we expect them to behave similarly.
+To evaluate this, we calculated the mean absolute deviation (\ref{eq:mean_abs_diff}) between the densities of the conic and Borsalino kernels which can be seen in Figure \ref{fig:borsalino_cone_meandifference} for different experimental rounds.

-There is a dissimilarity between the experimental rounds with free flow phase (green) and other experimental rounds (transition - blue, stable cluster - magenta, congestion - red).
-Overall, the mean difference is very close to zero for all values of blur $R$ - the greatest difference is quantified as less than $-0.12$ ped.
+There are dissimilarities between the free flow phase (green) and the other experimental rounds (transition - blue, stable cluster - magenta, congestion - red).
+Nevertheless, the mean absolute deviation is close to zero for all values of blur $R$, and the greatest difference is less than $0.06$ ped/m$^2$.
+Thus, the densities of the conic and Borsalino kernels coincide on average.

+To be complete, the success (\ref{eq:success_ratio}) and integral ratios (\ref{eq:integral_ratio}) were also computed, which are depicted in Figure \ref{fig:borsalino_cone_ratios}.
+The success ratio of the Borsalino density is greater than that of the conic density for increasing values of $R$ (for most time steps).
+Moreover, the integral ratios of the Borsalino and conic kernels belong to the interval $\langle 0.99, 1.04)$ for all $R$ and all experimental rounds, thereby confirming the strong similarity between the densities generated using these two kernels.

-Thus we can conclude this section that conic kernel and Borsalino kernel generate almost identical densities.
-However, Borsalino kernel may work better for theoretical studies due to its smoothness (infinitely differentiable).
+We can conclude in this section that the conic and the Borsalino kernels generate almost identical densities.
+However, the Borsalino kernel can be advantageously used for theoretical studies due to its smoothness (the kernel function is infinitely differentiable).